Saturday, May 26, 2018

 Get ready for a great adventure

 We begin on the planet's surface before taking the leap (fall) into the orientally inspired UnderCity.
-This labyrinth is made up of lots of individual rooms and exploring each is fascinating and enjoyable.
+This labyrinth is composed of numerous individual rooms, and exploring each one is fascinating.
 Tread with caution because you never know what baddies might materialise from out of thin air.
-Your route is completely "free-roaming", which I love.
+Your route is completely "free-roaming".

-Look out for dodgy blocks that might crack with a single kick: these can unveil health and weapon power-ups or may even lead you on into hidden rooms of even more goodies.
-Boss characters appear regularly, the first is easy to kill whereas later ones can be quite frustrating and beaten only with patience and lots of well-timed jumping.
-The only negative is the immense size of the map which isn't - visually - diverse so I often needed to backtrack after getting lost.
+Look out for dodgy blocks that crack with a single kick: these can unveil health and weapon power-ups or may even lead you on into hidden rooms with more goodies.
+Boss characters appear regularly; the first is easy to kill, whereas later ones can be tough and beaten only with patience and lots of well-timed jumping.

-The controls are superb with the usual movements like running, jumping and climbing ladders but there are also three kinds of attack.
-Tapping firing allows you to punch like a weak Arnold Schwarzenegger but you should notice a white combat meter along the bottom/right?
+The controls are superb with the usual movements like running, jumping and climbing ladders, but there are also three kinds of attack.
+Tapping firing allows you to punch like a weak Arnold Schwarzenegger, but you should notice a white combat meter along the bottom/right.
 This helps with two kicks: holding the fire button for a mere second (so the meter isn't at full strength) will perform a high kick Jean Claude Van Damme would be proud of.
 Holding it down indefinitely performs a powerful Chuck Norris sweeping kick.
-Master these moves before you begin exploring!

 Wake up, there's something creeping up on you mister!